Skip to main content

 Tip

-To create a Blazor Reporting application, use preconfigured DevExpress templates that allow you to create an application with minimal effort and maximum efficiency.
+To create a Blazor Reporting application, use preconfigured DevExpress templates to create an application with minimal effort and maximum efficiency.
 For more information, review the following help topics:

 Prerequisites